johnnymetz/johnny-metz-blog/content/posts/django-custom-managers-data-leak.md

 ## Catching Leaks

-These bugs are easy to miss and nothing breaks loudly.
-Inactive records just quietly show up in your results.
+These bugs are silent and easy to miss — inactive records just slip into your results.

 The best safety net is to automatically surface unsafe queries.
 The following snippet is a lightweight runtime check that inspects SQL and raises an error if any query touches the `StoreProduct` table without filtering on `active`: